Rent the Runway raises $60 million

 While it is mostly a web-based service, Rent the Runway is also building brick-and-mortar locations in major metropolitan areas like Chicago, Los Angeles and New York.
 The company also recently partnered with Neiman Marcus and debuted a Rent the Runway-branded shop in the department store in San Francisco.

+“This new round of funding will allow us to continue revolutionizing the fashion industry by giving millions of women access to designer brands,” Hyman said in an email to TechCrunch.
+“We will do this by accelerating the growth of our a la carte and subscription products, as well as our retail footprint.
+We will also further build out our operational capacity, which includes our world-class reverse logistics platform.”

-The “unlimited” feature may prove to be popular, but it is not alone in the category.
+The “unlimited” feature may prove to be popular with consumers, but it is not alone in the category.
 Le Tote and Rocksbox are amongst the many fashion startups offering similar membership plans.

 The competitive e-commerce landscape has meant that many startups in the category have had disappointing outcomes.
 Gilt, for example, sold for just a fraction of its prior valuation.